reality tv

 "There was a situation, and that's between Tan and I, and it has nothing to do with the show.
 It was something personal that had been brewing — and nothing romantic, just to clarify that."

-Though Rolling Stone may have uncovered the reason.
+Rolling Stone may have uncovered the reason.

-Berk had told Vanity Fair he was under the impression that the entire group were planning to end the series at about season eight.
+Berk had told Vanity Fair he was under the impression the entire group were planning to end the series at about season eight.
 There was even a tearful goodbye at the end of season eight's filming.

 "We thought we were done," he said.
 "Mentally and emotionally, I thought we all moved on.
 I know I did, and I started planning other things."